Source: Robert F. Smith not planning to bid on Broncos

 Smith, 59, grew up in Denver and graduated from Denver East High School.
 He is the founder, chairman and CEO of Vista Equity Partners, an Austin, Texas-based private equity firm.
 Forbes lists his net worth at $6.7 billion.

-He founded Robert F. Smith STEAM Academy, a Denver Public School that opened in the fall and currently is educating its inaugural freshman class.
+In his honor, a local group named Robert F. Smith STEAM Academy, a Denver Public School, after him.
+The school opened in the fall and currently is educating its inaugural freshman class.

 “Robert's priorities right now are on the fight for voting rights and economic justice rather than being...an owner of a team,’’ said the source.
 “He continues to be most focused on how he can best help underserved communities gain access to capital, healthcare, education, and the ballot box.
 Pursuing ownership of the Broncos is not on his radar right now.”